camlee/power-meter/esp32-viewe/docs/SCOPE_AND_ROADMAP.md

 | 5.
 OTA and remote display | Verified for current workflow | Continue regression coverage as related services change. |

 The current ESP32 firmware, Arduino firmware, and embedded web app build successfully.
-Candidate History V1, live and historical browser views, Wi-Fi/AP setup, browser/NTP time anchors, local calibration, signed OTA, diagnostics, and remote display control are in place.
+Candidate History V1, live, historical, and Cycle browser views, Wi-Fi/AP setup, browser/NTP time anchors, local calibration, signed OTA, diagnostics, and remote display control are in place.
+The shared on-device and browser Cycle view is complete for the current scope.

 ### Roadmap checkpoint — 2026-07-15